 While Taylor’s essay shows Bowie extending paradigms influenced by Romanticism, Beatrice Turner’s essay finds him appropriating and revoicing Romantic attitudes to childhood innocence while also ironizing these and providing emancipatory alternatives.
 In her conception, the oft-dismissed “Kooks” provides the key to Hunky Dory’s visions of generational definition, transmission, and conflict.
 While “Kooks” appears to be a cutesy celebration, when placed in the wider contexts of the album and of Romantic appropriations of children as symbolic figures, its fissures, contradictions, and silencings become apparent.
 Crucially, however, Turner reads in Bowie a kind of resistance that recognizes the power and potential value of the paradigm it critiques.
 While Hunky Dory is ultimately on the side of experience rather than endorsing a restricting and controlling imposition of innocence, its cynicism is far from unalloyed, providing, in Turner’s reading, a complex and nuanced exploration of the difficulties of inheritance.

 In her discussion of personal and social identities, Emily Bernhard Jackson argues that the ways in which Bowie configured his personae and self can helpfully be understood as an expansion and extension of a tradition developed in the writings of John Locke, David Hume, and George Berkeley.
 In opening, she establishes a chain of indexical transmissions through which Bowie may have encountered these philosophers’ ideas, but more importantly, she demonstrates clearly how reading Bowie alongside Enlightenment philosophy surfaces a kind of artistry prepared to commit where its eighteenth-century precursors caviled.
-In Bernhard Jackson’s reading, Bowie is revealed to have made a quintessentially Romantic move by taking ideas about the sequential and fungible nature of identity that had previously been formulated as relatively abstract conceptions and bringing these into life through a combination of personal commitment, media manipulation, and skilled artistry.
+In Bernhard Jackson’s reading, Bowie is revealed to have made a quintessentially Romantic move by taking ideas about the sequential and fungible nature of identity, that had previously been formulated as relatively abstract conceptions, and bringing these into life through a combination of personal commitment, media manipulation, and skilled artistry.

 My own essay picks up on some of these arguments by considering how Bowie engages with Romanticism’s creation of specialized forms of artistic identity.
 After contending that the invention of the capital-A artist was principally a response to Romantic-period innovations, I argue that Bowie works simultaneously within and against this tradition.
 His lyrics, personae, and mediated existence all serve to expand the range of what can be represented in society and culture, building on the crucial Romantic-period developments that established art as a space of radical exploration and assembly.
 However, Bowie is more conflicted about the kinds of powers that should be arrogated to the artist than his early-nineteenth-century predecessors.
 His lyrics often resist the claims to privileged consciousness that canonical Romantic pronouncements like Keats’s “negative capability” letter, Wordsworth’s Prelude, and Shelley’s agonizingly self-conscious lyrics seem to advance.
 Instead, Bowie’s works consistently gesture out towards his audiences, insisting on the liberating faultiness of artistic transmissions and on the crucial role of the listener in making meanings and connections.